libbyshoop/runestone/source/classactivities/loops.rst

 loop sequence.
 Look at the examples and questions below.

 Look at the following functions, which use loops to repeat a process.
-Try these out until you understand what the loop is doing.
+Try these out in the activecode until you understand what the loop is doing.

 .. note:: `perfectSquares` contains a common pattern for loops: it
             uses a variable, `ansLst` as an "accumulator" to hold the part of